 If you are a beginner and you are unsure if you will like the medium, you may buy a kit that contains all the basic colours.
 If you want to start getting serious about oil painting it is better to start building up your colour range and buy art tubes.
-Winsor Newton is the best as well as their Artist Range.
+Winsor Newton is the best.
 Please ensure you have the following colours:

 - Titanium White